 Before the eighth semester begins: at least two applied field courses.

-During the eighth semester: ECON:4800 Econometric Analysis, all remaining coursework in the major, and a sufficient number of semester hours to graduate.
+During the eighth semester: ECON:4800 Econometric Analysis: Advanced Causal Inference With Data, all remaining coursework in the major, and a sufficient number of semester hours to graduate.

 Iowa Degree in Three